 They will also have shown you how to clean between your teeth with interdental brushes, floss or tape.

-There are many oral care products now available including specialist toothpastes, powered toothbrushes, and mouthwashes.
+There are many oral care products now available including specialist toothpastes, power or electric toothbrushes, and mouthwashes.
 Your hygienist will recommend those that are best for you.